camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/060-services/020-inter-process-communication-ws.html.md

 }
 ```

 ## Generation of WSDL and Web Service Clients

-When a Java class with an @WebService annocation is deployed, the application server automatically generates a WSDL description an provides the according Web Service, on a default JBoss AS 7 installation you will find the two WSDL's here:
+When a Java class with a @WebService annocation is deployed, the application server automatically generates a WSDL description and provides the according Web Service, on a default JBoss AS 7 installation you will find the two WSDL's here:

 *   [http://localhost:8080/inter-process-communication-ws/ProcessInvocation?wsdl](http://localhost:8080/inter-process-communication-ws/ProcessInvocation?wsdl)
 *   [http://localhost:8080/inter-process-communication-ws/ProcessCallback?wsdl](http://localhost:8080/inter-process-communication-ws/ProcessCallback?wsdl)